Kwpolska/pkgbuilder/docs/pkgbuilder.rst

 **-w, --buildonly**
     Skips package installation after building.

-**-P PROTOCOL, --protocol PROTOCOL**
-    Chooses the protocol, http by default.

 **-S, --sync**
-    Originally for pacman syntax compatibility, now makes the script more
-    wrapper-friendly: builds packages in */tmp* and uses *aur* instead of the category in search.
+    Builds packages in */tmp* and uses *aur* instead of the category in search.

+**--safeupgrade**
+    Upgrades PKGBUILDer safely.
+Now obsolete, because an update for PKGBUILDer forces this option anyways.

 **-y, --refresh**
     A dummy option for pacman syntax compatibility.